DisCPP/DisCPP/Readme.md

 * Built in async event handler and listener.
     * Event listeners are dispatched on separate threads.
     * You can have several event listeners listening for the same event which are all ran on separate threads.

-## State
-The library has everything implemented but not everything has been tested thoroughly, so if you encounter any issues [create an issue](https://github.com/DisCPP/DisCPP/issues/new).

 <table align="center">
   <tr>